The Best Restaurants in Sarasota, Florida (and nearby)!

 Gilligan’s Island Grill

 Conveniently located near Siesta Key Beach, Gilligan’s is a fun Tiki bar with live music and great food!
-The world-famous fries are everything you dreamed of as a child and offer a variety of curly, crinkle, and regular fries!
-I really liked their fish tacos with a mango verde salsa.
+It’s honestly the restaurant ambiance you probably think of when picturing a place to dine near the beaches of Florida.
+The world-famous fries are everything you dreamed of as a child and offer a variety of curly, crinkle, and regular fries.
+To be honest, I’ve considered just ordering the fries to-go because sometimes you just want it all.
+But I also really liked their fish tacos with a mango salsa verde and coconut shrimp.

 Hours: 11am-2am daily

 You might be wondering why we’re adding yet another tiki bar restaurant to this list of the best restaurants in Sarasota and I’ll tell you, it’s because of the clam chowder.
 Captain Curt’s is well-known for its world-famous clam chowder and live music.
 Like Gilligan’s Island Grill, it is also located near Siesta Key Beach making it a great place to grab lunch or dinner after a day at the beach.
 In addition to their clam chowder, I recommend getting the Gulf Grouper Filets or Mahi Mahi fish tacos.

 Location: 1200 Old Stickney Point Rd, Sarasota // MAP

 Hours: Sunday-Wednesday 11am-12am, Thursday 11am-10pm, Friday & Saturday 11am-11pm